Bugsnax: Story

 After the journalist brings all residents back to Snaxburg, a volcano erupts, triggering an earthquake that destroys the town.
 Eggabell arrives and leads the journalist and Filbo to a hidden chamber beneath the island, which is itself revealed to be made of Bugsnax.
 There, they discover that Lizbert has been mutated into a giant creature made up of various Bugsnax.
 Lizbert explains that Bugsnax are actually mind-altering parasites that eventually transform anyone who regularly consumes them into more Bugsnax, as they had done to the island's previous inhabitants, and she has been attempting to keep the Bugsnax under control as their queen.
 With her control waning, Lizbert urges the group to flee the island, and Eggabell becomes part of the "queen" as well to support her efforts.
 Filbo and the journalist return to Snaxburg, which is now under attack from various Bugsnax.
 If the player fails to defend the Grumpuses during the sequence, they can die from eating the Bugsnax attacking them, becoming Bugsnax themselves.
 However, any Grumpus whose side quests have all been completed will fight back against the Bugsnax and automatically survive the encounter.
 After fending off the Bugsnax, the journalist, Filbo, and any survivors escape on the journalist's airship.

 Upon returning to the mainland, Filbo acts as a witness for the journalist's story, passing Bugsnax off as fictional creatures.
 Clumby is impressed with the story, but fires the journalist anyway.
 Filbo then decides to run for Mayor of New Grump City, asking for the journalist's help.
 Saving every Grumpus during the finale unlocks an alternate credits sequence revealing each Grumpus's current whereabouts, including that Filbo has been elected Mayor and Lizbert and Eggabell have been de-transformed, and a post-credits scene.
 In it, Clumby can be heard talking to Jamfoot, believing that the journalist is hiding the truth and deciding to keep watch on them, revealing herself to be a Snakolyte.
-Meanwhile, a single Strabby emerges from inside the airship.
 If the player also listened to all of Jamfoot's audio recordings, an alternate scene plays in which Jamfoot calls Clumby, fearful that the journalist knows all the Snakolytes' secrets, and orders her to find out all she can about the survivors of Snaktooth.
+The game ends with a single Strabby emerging from inside the airship.